BlackTHUNDER: Shedding light on a dormant and extreme little red dot at z=8.50: Abstract

 \section{Abstract}

 Recent photometric surveys with JWST have revealed a significant population of mysterious objects with red colours, compact morphologies, frequent signs of active galactic nucleus (AGN) activity, and negligible X-ray emission.
 These `Little Red Dots' (LRDs) have been explored through spectral and photometric studies, but their nature is still under debate.
-As part of the BlackTHUNDER survey, we have observed UNCOVER\_20466, the second most distant LRD known ($z=8.5$), with the JWST/NIRSpec IFU.
+As part of the BlackTHUNDER survey, we have observed UNCOVER\_20466, one of the most distant LRDs known ($z=8.5$), with the JWST/NIRSpec IFU.
 Previous JWST/NIRCam and JWST/NIRSpec MSA observations of this source revealed its LRD nature, as well as the presence of an AGN.
-Using our NIRSpec IFU data, we confirm that UNCOVER\_20466 contains an overmassive black hole.
-However, our observed Balmer decrements imply negligible dust attenuation, resulting in a lower \hb-based bolometric luminosity and $\lambda_{\rm Edd}$ ($\sim10\%$) than previously found. \lya emission is strongly detected, implying $f_{\rm esc}^{\rm Ly\alpha}\sim30\%$.
+Using our NIRSpec IFU data, we confirm that UNCOVER\_20466 is an LRD (based on spectral slopes and compactness) that contains an overmassive black hole.
+However, our observed Balmer decrements do not suggest strong dust attenuation, resulting in a lower \hb-based bolometric luminosity and $\lambda_{\rm Edd}$ ($\sim10\%$) than previously found.
+This source lies on local relations between $M_{\rm BH}-\sigma_{*}$ and $M_{\rm BH}-M_{\rm dyn}$, suggesting that this could be a progenitor of the core of a lower-redshift galaxy.
+We explore the possible evolution of this source, finding evidence for substantial black hole accretion in the past and a likely origin as a heavy seed at high redshift ($\sim10^3\,M_{\odot}$). \lya emission is strongly detected, implying $f_{\rm esc}^{\rm Ly\alpha}\sim30\%$.
 The extremely high \oiiic/\hg ratio is indicative of not only AGN photoionization and heating, but also extremely high densities ($n_{\rm e}\sim 10^7\,\rm cm^{-3}$), suggesting that this black hole at such high redshift may be forming in an ultra-dense protogalaxy.